Stabja/Self-Playing-Flappy-Bird/README.md

 Self Playing Flappy Bird
 ===============

-Flappy Bird playing from itself, made using Keras as Tensorflow backend.
+Flappy Bird playing from itself, made using Keras with Tensorflow backend.
 Dataset is already there and model is already trained.
 It can undergo reinforcement learning but a slight initial push is required with 10 values at the begining.

 How-to